tinned-software/PHP-libphono/README.md

 ## How do I use libphono?

-Please see the API documentation for a description of how to use the class.
-There is also a quickstart file included in the repository to help you get started.
+Please see the class documentation in the phpdoc subdirectory for a description of how to use the class.
+There is also a quickstart file (README-quickstart.md) included in the repository to help you get started.

 ## What countries / dial plans does libphono cover?